 Choosing a disposable nappy

 People often think that a thicker nappy is by definition a better nappy.
 This is not the case, however, the thickness doesn’t say anything about the quality of the nappy.
-Important tips for choosing the right disposable nappies include:
+When buying disposable nappies the important tips for choosing the right nappy size include:

 - How quickly the nappy absorbs

 - How easy it is to take the nappy on and off

 - The absorbency of the nappy